ISO 9001 vs AS9100: What’s the Difference?

 You want to compete in DoD or aviation supply chains

-Customers are asking for IAQG-recognized certification
+Customers require IAQG-recognized certification

 Cost Differences: ISO 9001 vs AS9100

-AS9100 certification typically costs more because:
+AS9100 certification generally costs more due to:

-More documentation requirements
+Expanded documentation requirements

-Additional process controls
+Additional operational controls

-IAQG database listing requirements
+IAQG database listing obligations

 Can You Upgrade from ISO 9001 to AS9100?

-The upgrade process typically includes:
+An upgrade typically includes:

 Risk management expansion